jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 I will be giving you a list of measures that allow you to examine what risk is inherent in the system.
 These measures attempt to be objective however, they may require a subjective way to determine how much impact they have.
 There are two kinds of measures.
 Those that measure the first is one that measures the risk of a technical item causing a problem.
 The second measures the severity if a problem arises from a technical debt.

 Since the measures do not help without a framework to work with, I will provide a sample framework.
 This sample framework will make some assumptions about the way the measures are evaluated.
-I will assume they are given a numerical range, and then use that range to determine the the importance of resolving risks associated with technical debt.
+I will assume they are given a numerical range, and then use that range to determine the importance of resolving risks associated with technical debt.

 The measures I give here are an example and I believe make a safe default to start from.
 The focus of this article will feel like the example framework given.
 I want you to look beyond it and into what that framework does.
 It breaks technical debt down to allow us to measure its overall potential impact to a system.
-If you throw away the provided framework please think about how to break technical debt down.
+If you throw away the provided framework, please think about how to break technical debt down.

 ## Getting Words Out of the Way ##

 After this section, this article will no longer use the term "Technical Debt" or any term that resembles it.
 Technical Debt is a term I have seen cause confusion.
 The term was originally coined to allow discussion about the cost of delaying quality to make an accelerate time to market within a group of bankers.
 Most uses for this team have strayed away from its roots.
 In my opinion the only useful use of this term is when talking about the cost of delaying quality in favor of accelerating time to market.

 The rest of the article I will be talking about the term **risk**.
 All debt becomes risk once occurred as it represents an outflow of money attached to an obligation and interest.
 The interest rate represents the weighted severity of the risk.
 A higher the interest rate leads to a larger outflow of money and therefor reduces money available to capture new investments.
-A goal of a healthy company is to incur risk that is less then the reward gained by incurring that risk.
+A goal of a healthy company is to incur risk that is less than the reward gained by incurring that risk.
 I want to help our industry measure the potential cost wrapped up in the technical risk often hidden under the term "Technical Debt".

 ## Three General Parts of a Technical Infrastructure ##